 Odor encapsulates are used in combination with fragrances when professional deodorization is necessary.
 Zinc salt is a natural odor neutralizer that traps and absorbs malodor molecules.
 Zinc salt is finite and can be overwhelmed by a greater amount of malodors necessitating the use of more of the solution.
 The zinc salt does not remove the source of the odor and its application would thereby be temporary in nature unless the source is removed.
 The odor encapsulate formula can be added to a wide variety of products to provide some odor removal to the other performance features.

 The aforementioned specialized cleaning agents typically use surfactants in the formulas, solvents to a lesser degree, and alkalinity sparingly as most are used in neutral formulas.
-However, they stand as cleaning agents which are absolutely necessary to provide a full range of service to the diversity of soft and hard surfaces.
-Their functions, however, narrow and will always be considered niche products but vital to the longevity of all surfaces used.
+However, they stand as cleaning agents which is absolutely necessary to provide a full range of services to the diversity of soft and hard surfaces.
+Their functions, however, are narrow and will always be considered niche products but vital to the longevity of all surfaces used.